techmyth/techmyth.github.io/content/posts/horizon-ubuntu-vdi-parte1.en.md

 iso_path = ["[HDD-VM-ISO-LOW-PERF] /ISO/Linux/ubuntu-22.04-live-server-amd64.iso"]
 ```

-Esta porción del archivo define los parámetros del Ambiente de dominio para adjuntar la VM a Active Directory:
+This portion of the file defines the Domain Environment settings for attaching the VM to Active Directory:

-##### Note: For SSO to work, it is required to join the VM to a Active Directory domain
+##### Note: For SSO to work, it is required to join the VM to an Active Directory domain

 ```bash
 # NTP Server